axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

   </li>
   <li id="en03">
    <p class="_list-item">
-    <div>Local Commerce and small business owner opportunities&hellip; create a presence with people that are near the areas you serve: dry cleaners/ restaurants, maybe even mobile food trucks?</div>
+    Local Commerce and small business owner opportunities&hellip; create a presence with people that are near the areas you serve: dry cleaners/ restaurants, maybe even mobile food trucks?
     <a class="_uparrow" href="#bm03"><img src="/assets/img/arrow-up-icon.png"></a>
    </p>
   </li>
   <li id="en04">
    <p class="_list-item">
-    <div>It remains at all times, even when you accept a goods request.</div>
+    It remains at all times, even when you accept a goods request.
     <a class="_uparrow" href="#bm04"><img src="/assets/img/arrow-up-icon.png"></a>
    </p>
   </li>
   <li id="en05">
    <p class="_list-item">
-    <div>The same way that Lyft shows you the drivers who are nearby, we should be able to figure out who&rsquo;s nearby an outlet that has the goods the the Neighbor requested</div>
+    The same way that Lyft shows you the drivers who are nearby, we should be able to figure out who&rsquo;s nearby an outlet that has the goods the the Neighbor requested.
     <a class="_uparrow" href="#bm05"><img src="/assets/img/arrow-up-icon.png"></a>
    </p>
   </li>